Bakhytzhan Kanapyanov: Public activism

-In 1984 Kanapyanov became the editor-in-chief of one of the largest publishing house in Kazakhstan – Zhalyn.
+In 1984 Kanapyanov became the editor-in-chief of one of the largest publishing house in Kazakhstan – Jalyn.
 He kept this position until the year 1991 when the USSR, communist party and all censoring mechanisms collapsed.
-This allowed him to founder first independent publishing house in Kazakhstan – Zhibek Zholy (Silk Road.
+This allowed him to founder first independent publishing house in Kazakhstan – Jibek Joly (Silk Road).
 Now Zhibek Zholy is famous for its ongoing support to young authors and especially poets in Kazakhstan, Russia and worldwide.
 Zhibek Zholy publishes a lot on education, folklore, philosophy, linguistics and history studies.

-Kanapyanov was an active member of Nuclear disarmament movement and together with Olzhas Suleimenov was one of the founders of ″Nevada-Semei″ movement which ultimate aim was to close the nuclear test centers in Semipalatinsk and Nevada.
+Kanapyanov was an active member of Nuclear disarmament movement and together with Olzhas Suleimenov was one of the founders of "Nevada-Semei" movement which ultimate aim was to close the nuclear test centers in Semipalatinsk and Nevada.
 He was a volunteers in Chernobyl trying to raise worldwide awareness of the tragedy – Chernobyl disaster.
 These efforts resulted in a book of verses ″Stork on the Pripyat River″ later translated in many languages.

 Awards

-Kanapyanov is a laureate of many international literary awards, including ″Alash″, ″Tarlan″, International Poetry Competition ″Hope the Golden Lyre″ (New York City, US, 2004), Anton Delvig Sverdlovsk Award (2013), MO Auez Award of the Kazakh PEN Club (2014).
+Kanapyanov is a laureate of many international literary awards, including "Alash", "Tarlan", International Poetry Competition "Hope the Golden Lyre" (New York City, US, 2004), Anton Delvig Sverdlovsk Award (2013), MO Auez Award of the Kazakh PEN Club (2014).
 His poetic works have been translated into many languages in the world, and have entered the literary anthologies of countries near and far abroad.

-An Honored Activist of the Republic of Kazakhstan (2011), Honored Worker of the Republic of Kazakhstan (1998), winner of the popular vote ″El Tulgasi″ – ″Name of the Fatherland″ in the nomination ″Culture and Art″ (2012).
+An Honored Activist of the Republic of Kazakhstan (2011), Honored Worker of the Republic of Kazakhstan (1998), Kanapyanov is also the winner of the popular vote "El Tulgasi" – "Name of the Fatherland" in the nomination "Culture and Art" (2012).

-He was awarded the orders ″Parasat″, ″Dostik″ 2nd degree ″For contribution to culture″ of the International Committee of Peace and Harmony (Moscow), medals of Kazakhstan, Russia and Ukraine.
+He was awarded the orders "Parasat", "Dostyq" 2nd degree "For contribution to culture" of the International Committee of Peace and Harmony (Moscow), medals of Kazakhstan, Russia and Ukraine.

 Winner of the State Award of the Republic of Kazakhstan named of Abay for 2020.